Liked this post? Why not share it?

 Good for: respiratory difficulties, cold & flu, congested nose, purifying properties, environment uplifting

-Lavender has been used ever since ancient times by Egyptians and Romans for relaxation, bath, cooking and as a perfume.
+Lavender has been used ever since ancient times by Egyptians and Romans for relaxation, baths, cooking, and as a perfume.
 Therefore, when it comes to little kids, lavender is soothing and calming too.

 Favorite Method: Diffuser (bedtime only)